 7D.
-Doctor Who - Time And The Rani
+Time And The Rani

 Whilst in flight the TARDIS is attacked and lands on the planet Lakertya.
 The force of the landing knocks Mel.
 The Rani and a Tetrap enter the TARDIS.
 She orders the Tetrap to leave the girl and take the Doctor.
 As it picks up the Doctor he starts to regenerate.

 Whilst the Doctor lay unconscious in her laboratory the Rani continued her work, using a Lakertyan, Sarn, to get a figure from Earth's history into a cubicle.
 The Rani is present when the Doctor re-gains conciousness.
 Even though he is suffering from post-regenerative amnesia the Doctor recognises the Rani. in an effort to get away he stumbles, and Sarn goes to his aid.
 She is pushed out of the way, and threatened, by the Rani.
 The Rani calls for Urak, the Tetrap, who fires a net over the Doctor.
 Whilst the Doctor is confused she injects him with a solution to increase his amnesia.

 Sarn, fearing for her life, flees the Rani's laboratory and onto the surface of Lakertya.
 Also on the surface is Ikona, another Lakertyan, carrying the unconscious Mel.
 When Mel recovers she struggles, break free, and makes a run for it.
 Whilst she is running she comes face to face with Sarn.
 Sarn is frightened and runs in another direction straight into one of the Rani's traps.
 Mel watches as Sarn is captured in a bubble.
 The bubble rises then explodes.